Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Optical images with thin accretion disk

 \section{Optical images with thin accretion disk}

-In this section, we explore the optical images of boson stars illuminated by the accretion disk, which serves as a light source.
-A sufficiently large luminous screen is initially established, with its normal aligned perpendicular to the symmetry axis of the boson star.
-The existence of a boson star curves spacetime, causing electrically neutral plasma to move along timelike geodesics around the boson star, similar to the accretion disk of a black hole.
-The difference is that, since a boson star lacks an event horizon, the accreting material cannot fall into the boson star.The coordinate system is chosen such that $\theta = \pi / 2$, positioning the accretion disk in the equatorial plane.
-It is assumed that the accretion disk is stationary, axisymmetric, and meets the conditions of being both optically and geometrically thin.
-As a light source, the accretion disk emits rays that connect to the ZAMO.
-In typical scenarios, when light rays interact with the accretion disk, the light intensity fluctuates due to photon emission and absorption processes.
-For simplicity, refraction effects are neglected in this model.
-Under these assumptions, the variation in light intensity can be described by the following equation
+This section investigates the optical images of boson stars illuminated by an accretion disk.
+Similar to black holes, boson stars may host accretion disks under realistic astrophysical conditions.
+However, in contrast to black holes, boson stars lack an event horizon, which prevents accreting matter from falling inward.
+The accretion disk is assumed to lie on the equatorial plane, remaining stationary, axisymmetric, and both optically and geometrically thin.
+It emits radiation that reaches the zero-angular-momentum observer (ZAMO).
+Typically, when light rays interact with the accretion disk, fluctuations in light intensity occur due to photon emission and absorption.
+For simplicity, we neglect refraction effects in this model.
+Under these assumptions, the variation in light intensity is governed by the following equation

-where $\tau$ is the affine parameter along the null geodesic, and $S_\nu$, $E_\nu$, and $A_\nu$ represent the specific intensity, emissivity, and absorption coefficient at frequency $\nu$, respectively.
-In the absence of photon absorption and emission, $S_\nu / \nu^3$ remains conserved along the geodesics.
+where $\tau$ denotes the affine parameter along the null geodesic, and $S_\nu$, $E_\nu$, and $A_\nu$ represent the specific intensity, emissivity, and absorption coefficient at frequency $\nu$, respectively.
+In the absence of photon absorption and emission, the quantity $S_\nu / \nu^3$ is conserved along the geodesics.

 In the thin disk approximation, the accretion disk lies in the equatorial plane, so outside the equatorial plane, $E_\nu = A_\nu = 0$.
 Under this condition, the total light intensity at each position on the observer's screen is given by